 Form I-129F is available for free download on the USCIS website, and you can fill it out on your computer.
 (But you’ll need to submit it to USCIS by mail.)
 Also be sure to download the instructions.

-Part 2 Question 35 as well as Part 3 Questions 2 and 3 reflect the relatively recent International Marriage Broker Regulation Act (IMBRA).
+Part 2 Questions 55-61 as well as various questions in Part 3 reflect the International Marriage Broker Regulation Act (IMBRA).
 This law is designed to discourage the practice of basically selling people into marriage in the United States, and to protect immigrants from marriage to someone who has been convicted of domestic violence.
-The information provided here will be used for follow-up investigation.
-The immigration authorities may disclose information regarding the U.S. citizen’s criminal record to the beneficiary of the K-1 visa petition.
-If you used a marriage broker, or the U.S. citizen has a criminal record, you should consult an attorney before submitting this form.
+The information provided will be used for follow-up investigation.
+U.S. immigration authorities may disclose information regarding the U.S. citizen’s criminal record to the beneficiary of the K-1 petition.
+If you used a marriage broker to match you, or if the U.S. citizen has a criminal record, consult an attorney before submitting this form.

-Don’t worry about filling in Part 5 unless someone else fills out the form for you, such as a lawyer or paralegal.
+Don’t worry about filling in Parts 6 and 7 unless someone else fills out the form for you, such as an interpreter, lawyer, or paralegal.

-To accompany Form I-129 F, you must provide the following additional forms and documentation:
+To accompany Form I-129 F, you must provide USCIS with the following forms and documentation:

 Make a complete copy of the forms, documents, and checks before mailing it.
 Then send it to the USCIS office named in the instructions.
-Note that this will be a differerent office than the local one that you can visit in person.
-Fiance visa petitions can be submitted only by mail.
+Note that this will be a different office than the local one that applicants sometimes visit in person.
+Fiancé(e) petitions can be submitted only by mail.

 A few weeks after submitting your petition, the U.S. citizen will get a receipt notice from USCIS.
-That will contain a tracking number, which you can use on the USCIS website to follow USCIS's progress toward a decision on the petition.
+That will contain a tracking number, which you can use on USCIS's website to follow USCIS's progress toward a decision on the petition.

 Due to USCIS's careful scrutiny of marriage cases and the severe consequences of making a mistake on this petition, it would be wise for a U.S. citizen to consult an immigration attorney for help.
 Attorneys will often charge a flat fee for this type of service.